carla-simulator/carla-autoware/README.md

     roslaunch host:=<hostname> port:=<port number> carla_autoware_bridge carla_autoware_bridge.launch

+## Development support

+### ROS Manual Control

+A manual control is available, that is completely based on ROS.
+You can execute it either together with the bridge:

+    roslaunch carla_autoware_bridge carla_autoware_bridge_with_manual_control.launch

+or separately:

+    #execute carla-ros-bridge
+    roslaunch carla_autoware_bridge carla_autoware_bridge

+    #execute manual control
+    roslaunch carla_client carla_manual_control.launch

+#### Manual steering

+Press `B` to be able to steer the ego vehicle within ROS manual control.

+Internally, this is done by stopping the conversion from the Autoware control message to AckermannDrive within the node `vehiclecmd_to_ackermanndrive`.
+The relevant ros-topic is `/vehicle_control_manual_override`.

-# Design
+## Design

-The bridge contains two Carla Clients.
+The bridge contains three Carla Clients.

-1. ROS Bridge - Monitors existing actors in Carla, publishes changes on ROS Topics
+1. ROS Bridge - Monitors existing actors in Carla, publishes changes on ROS Topics (e.g. new sensor data)
-2. Ego Vehicle Client - Instantiation of the ego vehicle.
-Further communication to Carla is only done for visualization purposes.
+2. Ego Vehicle - Instantiation of the ego vehicle with its sensor setup.
+3. Waypoint Calculation - Uses the Carla Python API to calculate a route.

 ![Design Overview](docs/images/design.png)